AquaQAnalytics/TorQ-TAQ/README.md

 ### Changing Table Schema ###
 TorQ-TAQ is equipped to handle trade, quote, and national best bid offer (nbbo) files from the NYSE website, as previously noted.
 The functionality to customize the schema of these tables can be found in [taq.q](code/common/taq.q), enabling users to adjust the column names and datatypes to fit their requirements or to use a different format.
 This process involves modifying the dictionaries defined in maketaqparams.
 For example, the trade table schema from the NYSE format can be updated to load trade data from alternative sources that may have distinct columns or datatypes.

-Taking the originial trade data paramters from `maketaqparams`
+Taking the original trade data parameters from `maketaqparams`
 ````
     tradeparams:defaults,(!) . flip (
         (`headers;`ticktime`exch`sym`cond`size`price`stop`corr`sequence`tradeid`cts`trf`parttime);